elisangelofreire/Responsive-Web-Design_freeCodeCamp/Project008-Building-a-Quiz/README.md

 4. Another important meta element for accessibility and SEO is the description definition.
 The value of the content attribute is used by search engines to provide a description of your page. in <meta name="description" content="Lear html accessibility quiz">
 5. Given title: <title>Accessibility: Building a Quiz</title>
 6. Given The <header> element (be used to introduce the page, as well as provide a navigation menu:  <img>, <h1>, and <nav> element) and the <main> element (that will contain the core content of your page).
+7. Create a <section> in <form> to semantically separate the content